s-banks/java-fundamentals-review/README.md

 1. In the **AssessmentReview** class inside the `java` directory.

-    - Write a public static method named `cubed` that accepts an integer as input and returns that number to the third power.
+    - Write a public static method named `cubed` that accepts an integer as an argument and returns that integer to the third power.
-    - Write a public static method named `difference` that accepts two arguments and that works with both integers and doubles (use method overloading) and returns the result of subtracting the two passed numbers.
+    - Write a public static method named `difference` that accepts two arguments and that works with both integers and doubles (use method overloading).
+Both variations of the method should return the result of subtracting the second argument from the first argument.
-    - Write a public static method named `median` that takes in an array of `int` numbers (not a `List`, an array) and returns the median as a `double`.
+    - Write a public static method named `median` that receives an array of `int`s (please use an array, not a `Collection`) and returns the median as a `double`.
       - (Hint: there are examples of how to find median of an array in Java all over the internet)
       - (Hint: the sort method on the Arrays class may be very helpful here)
       - (Hint: make sure the median of `[1, 3, 4, 2, 6, 5, 8, 7]` is `4.5`)